elinsky/gtd-mcp/docs/features/project-creation/design.md

 *   Generate coordination template with correct sections and title
 *   Generate habit template with status "Active" when folder is "active"
 *   Generate habit template with status "Incubating" when folder is "incubator"
-*   Verify all templates follow GTD Natural Planning Model structure
+*   Verify all templates follow Natural Planning Model structure

 **ProjectCreator Tests:**
 *   Convert title to kebab-case: "My Test Project!" → "my-test-project"